 -

-A mean-point estimate of a modeled distribution curve of monthly electricity consumption for a building, given in kWh.
+A mean-point estimate of a modeled distribution curve of monthly electricity consumption for a building, assuming a grid-quality connection is provided, given in kWh.

 * Currently only available in Kenya